enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - Now go to the LogoutButton component and import loading state and logout function using useLogout hook.

-- Inside the logout button set the logout function as a handler of onClick.
+- Inside the logout button, set the logout function as the onClick handler.

-- At last i used loading state to show logout button if loading is false and spinner if it is true.
+- At last i Use the loading state to conditionally render either the logout button or a spinner.

+- With these changes, the logout functionality will be implemented with proper loading feedback for the user

 ### Setting login functionality